medigy/governance/README.md

-# governance
+# Medigy Governance

-Artifacts to help define Medigy schemas and other information governance structures
+Artifacts to help define Medigy schemas and other information governance structures.